 Sometimes, it’s less about savings and cutting back and more about increasing your income.

-Find different ways to increase your revenue streams so you aren’t entirely dependent on one income source.
+By finding different ways to increase your revenue streams, you aren’t entirely dependent on one income source.
 Not only can that strategy help you make more money, increase your savings and reach your goals, it can also provide some protection if you lose your primary job.